Rovos Rail Pride of Africa

 • Est. Price

-R32,400 – R75,000 per person sharing (2026 Pullman to Royal on the Pretoria–Cape Town 3-night journey).
-50% single supplement.
-Fares include accommodation, all meals, beverages (excludes international Champagne), 24-hour room service, limited laundry, and guided off-train excursions with entrance fees.
-Excludes international Champagne, gratuities, visas, travel insurance, and pre/post flights.
+ZAR 32,400 (Pullman) – ZAR 75,000 (Royal Suite) per person sharing for the 3-night Pretoria–Cape Town journey.
+50% single supplement for solo travellers.
+Fares include: all meals, beverages (excludes international Champagne), 24-hour room service, limited laundry, guided off-train excursions.
+Excludes: international Champagne, gratuities, visas, travel insurance, pre/post flights.

 Official Booking Provider